numba/numba/docs/source/user/faq.rst

 #.
 Your core system libraries are too old.

-   This is a somewhat rare occurence, but there are occasions when a very old (typically out of support) version of Linux is in use it doesn't have a ``glibc`` library with sufficiently new versioned symbols for Numba's shared libraries to resolve against.
+   This is a somewhat rare occurrence, but there are occasions when a very old (typically out of support) version of Linux is in use it doesn't have a ``glibc`` library with sufficiently new versioned symbols for Numba's shared libraries to resolve against.
 The fix for this is to update your OS system